 SEB has leading market positions in its core business areas.
-In 2022 and 2023, SEB was ranked the best bank for both large corporates and financial institutions in the Nordics by Kantar Sifo Prospera.
-In 2020, Kantar Sifo Prospera ranked SEB as the best bank for large corporates in the Nordics and the second best bank for financial institutions in the Nordics.
-In addition, SEB was ranked as the best corporate bank for both large corporates and financial institutions in Sweden by Kantar Sifo Prospera in 2022, whereas in 2023 SEB was ranked the second best bank for large corporates in Sweden, but remained the best bank for financial institutions in Sweden.
-Its Large Corporates & Financial Institutions division is a leading corporate and investment bank in the Nordic region, with substantial market shares in, for example, fixed-income, foreign exchange trading and cash management.
-In 2022 and 2023, SEB was ranked second in a Finansbarometern survey in Sweden by Swedish companies for "Best Business Bank of the Year".
-SEB is also ranked number one by Kantar Sifo Prospera on sustainability advice both in Sweden and the Nordics according to its latest publications for 2022 and 2023.
+In 2024 and 2023, SEB was ranked the best bank for large corporates in the Nordics by Kantar Sifo Prospera.
+In 2023, SEB was ranked the best bank and in 2024, the second-best bank for financial institutions in the Nordics by Kantar Sifo Prospera.
+SEB was ranked as the second best corporate bank for large corporates overall in Sweden as well as the best financial institutions bank in Sweden by Kantar Sifo Prospera in 2023.
+In 2024, SEB was ranked the best corporate bank for large corporates overall in Sweden by Kantar Sifo Prospera and maintained its top ranking for financial institutions.
+Its Corporate & Investment Banking (formerly Large Corporates & Financial Institutions) division is a leading corporate and investment bank in the Nordic region, with substantial market shares in, for example, fixed-income, foreign exchange trading and cash management.
+In September 2023, SEB was ranked second best business bank of the year by Swedish companies in a Finansbarometern survey.
+In 2024, SEB was ranked third best in the corresponding survey.
+SEB re-affirmed the number one ranking by Kantar Sifo Prospera on sustainability advice both in Sweden and the Nordics according to its latest publications for 2020-2024.